-Stephen Covey offers to decide what is your top priorities, and have courage to say “no” to everything else.
-Many people make the mistake of wasting efforts on the most urgent issues, instead of concentrating on the most important ones, and then maintaining a balance between the growth of their performance and the development of their resources and funds.
+Stephen Covey offers to decide what is your top priorities, and have the courage to say “no” to everything else.
+Many people make the mistake of wasting efforts on the most urgent issues, instead of concentrating on the most important ones and then maintaining a balance between the growth of their performance and the development of their resources and funds.
 It often seems that you have not enough energy and effort for the most important issues.
 But this problem can be solved by the delegation of some powers to the professional people who work with you side by side.

 “Win-win” is a special desire in the heart and mind to search for mutual benefit in the interaction with other people.
 It is very difficult to pick win-win solutions and agreements that satisfy both sides.
-However, it is necessary, otherwise both sides will lose in the long run.
+However, it is necessary, otherwise, both sides will lose in the long run.

 But it’s not always possible.
 What to do in this case?
-Covey advises to use the position of “no contact” in which you and your counterpart waive previous agreements and remain in harmony with each other.
+Covey advises using the position of “no contact” in which you and your counterpart waive previous agreements and remain in harmony with each other.
 You do not enter into any new contracts, but create each other no vain expectations.

 Paradoxically, but the one who listens well expresses his ideas more clearly and convincingly than the one who speaks well.
 Covey advises to master the skills of empathic listening – listening with the intention to understand, not with the intention to express your own views or to convince.
 It means not to agree with someone, but try to understand your interlocutor both at a rational and emotional level.

 Before you assess the situation and draw conclusions, try to see the position of the other side.
 If you train yourself to do so, you will no longer be a permanent member of two monologues.
 The most comfortable way for you will be dialogue, an exchange of views.
-In dialogue you are more likely to achieve your goals.
+In the dialogue, you are more likely to achieve your goals.

-Synergy by Covey is the construction of a team, teamwork, unity and development of creative interaction with other people.
+Synergy by Covey is the construction of a team, teamwork, unity, and development of creative interaction with other people.
 A successful synergistic process produces solutions that far surpass the individual ones.

-A truly efficient person has a sober self-esteem to recognize the limitations of his perception of the problem and insight to see the new opportunities offered by the interaction with the hearts and minds of other people.
-Such person appreciates differences between people, because these differences supplement his knowledge of reality.
+A truly efficient person has sober self-esteem to recognize the limitations of his perception of the problem and insight to see the new opportunities offered by the interaction with the hearts and minds of other people.
+Such a person appreciates differences between people because these differences supplement his knowledge of reality.

-Although you can not control other people’s paradigm and synergistic process itself, the main factors of synergy are within your circle of influence.
+Although you can not control other people’s paradigm and the synergistic process itself, the main factors of synergy are within your circle of influence.
 You are able to appreciate what makes you different from other people.
 You do not have to agree with the other point of view – just recognize its right to exist.
 And you can try to understand it.
 If you see only two choices – yours and the “wrong” one – you will not be able to start looking for an alternative and most likely you will not be able to find the best solution.

-To make understanding of the seventh habit easier to the reader, Stephen Covey offers a metaphor.
+To make an understanding of the seventh habit easier to the reader, Stephen Covey offers a metaphor.
 Imagine a man who is sawing wood for five hours, but when you advise him to stop for a couple of minutes to sharpen the saw, he replies: “I do not have time to sharpen the saw!”.

 The seventh habit develops and supports your most valuable resource – yourself.
 It means constant updating of four dimensions of your nature – physical, spiritual, intellectual and emotional.
 It is your personal resources and tools (RT).

 It’s not an easy task to develop a solid character.
 But yet it is possible.
-Everything starts with the desire to find the right principles for the foundation of your life, to break the paradigms created by others , and to escape from the deceptive comfort us unworthy habits.
+Everything starts with the desire to find the right principles for the foundation of your life, to break the paradigms created by others, and to escape from the deceptive comfort us unworthy habits.

 If you start with a daily personal victory and act “from the inside out”, the results will certainly appear.
-Placing right principles in the center of your life and maintaining a balance between the productive activities and the development of your ability to act (P / PC balance), you will build a truly effective, useful and happy life.
+Placing the right principles in the center of your life and maintaining a balance between the productive activities and the development of your ability to act (P / PC balance), you will build a truly effective, useful and happy life.